Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Background simulations

 \subsubsection{Atmospheric gamma rays}

-Atmospheric gamma rays are produced in the Earth's atmosphere by the cosmic rays.
+Atmospheric gamma rays are produced in the Earth's atmosphere by cosmic rays.
 Low-energy continuum radiation below 10~MeV has been studied by Ling~\cite{Ling} and Sch\"{o}enfelder~\cite{Schoenfelder1977}.
 High-energy radiation above 30~MeV has been investigated by Stecker~\cite{Stecker1973} and Thompson~\cite{Thompson}.
 Theoretically, the photon spectrum beyond 50~MeV is predominantly produced by the decay of neutral pions induced in the nuclear collisions of cosmic rays.
 Below 50~MeV, the dominant process is the bremsstrahlung radiation of the relativistic electrons produced by charged pions and pair production~\cite{Beuermann}.
-The intensity model from the atmospheric gamma rays developed by Ling~\cite{Ling}, Costa~\cite{Costa}, Morris~\cite{Morris}, and Sazanov~\cite{Sazanov}.
-Ling's model has been used in several balloon experiments, and it is compatible with experimental data~\cite{Schoenfelder1977,NCT2007,Takada_2011}.
+The intensity model of the atmospheric gamma rays was developed by Ling~\cite{Ling}, Costa~\cite{Costa}, Morris~\cite{Morris}, and Sazanov~\cite{Sazanov}.
+Ling's model has been used in several balloon experiments and is compatible with experimental data~\cite{Schoenfelder1977,NCT2007,Takada_2011}.
 Thus, we employed Ling's model to estimate the atmospheric gamma-ray flux.
-However, notably, the upward gamma-ray flux of Ling's model differs from the measurement owing to Ling’s assumption of an isotropic gamma-ray source function in the atmosphere~\cite{Schoenfelder1977}.
+However, notably, the upward gamma-ray flux of Ling's model differs from the measurements owing to Ling’s assumption of an isotropic gamma-ray source function in the atmosphere~\cite{Schoenfelder1977}.
 Furthermore, the energy range of the model is below 10~MeV.
-Therefore we used not only Ling's model but also the PARMA model.
-The PARMA model is derived from the air shower simulation, while Ling's model is calculated by the semiempirical method based on measured gamma-ray fluxes.
-This difference between the models presents the uncertainty of the detected spectrum and is discussed in Sec.\ref{sec:result}.
+Therefore we used both Ling's model and the PARMA model.
+The PARMA model is derived from air shower simulations, while Ling's model was developed according to a semiempirical method based on measured gamma-ray fluxes.
+This difference between the models leads to uncertainty in the detected spectrum and is discussed in Section~\ref{sec:result}.

 We extracted the atmospheric gamma-ray component from Ling's model.
 Although the intensity of the atmospheric gamma rays depends on the cutoff rigidity and solar modulation, Ling's model is independent of these values.
-Considering such discrepancy between our and Ling's environment, we estimated the correction factor from Sazanov's model with a correction factor of 0.89.
-The calculated atmospheric intensity in the SMILE-2+ environment is shown in Fig~\ref{fig:flux_ling}.
+Considering this discrepancy between our environment and Ling's environment, we estimated the correction factor based on Sazanov's model, obtaining a correction factor of 0.89.
+The calculated atmospheric intensity in the SMILE-2+ environment is shown in Fig.~\ref{fig:flux_ling}.